Berkeley London and its origin

 - Lady Jersey, Sarah Child-Villiers, Countess of Jersey, heiress to the private bank Child & Co. lived at number 38 until her death.
 The countess was an English noblewoman, the eldest daughter of John Fane, 10th Earl of Westmorland and Sarah Ann Child.
 Her mother was the only child of Robert Child, the majority shareholder of private bank Child & Co.
 Lady Jersey married George Child-Villiers, 5th Earl of Jersey in her house on the garden square.
 Her mother-in-law, Countess of Jersey, Frances Villiers, was known to be one of the most famous mistresses of Prince of Wales before he became King George IV.
 Lady Jersey was one of the patronesses of Almack’s, at that time the most exclusive social member’s club in London.
 She was also the leader of Ton from the French “le bon ton”, referred to the high-society including aristocracy, the peerage, and wealthy merchants and bankers.
 Lady Jersey had seven children.
 She outlived her husband and six of her children.

-- Charles Stewart Rolls, a co-founder of Rolls-Royce, was born in the square on 1877 as the son of the 1st Baron Llangattock and Lady Llangattock.
+- Charles Stewart Rolls, the co-founder of Rolls-Royce, was born in the square in 1877 as the son of the 1st Baron Llangattock and Lady Llangattock.
 He attended Eton College and developed an interest in engines.
 His nickname was dirty Rolls.
 He entered Trinity College in Cambridge and studied mechanical and applied science.
 Rolls travelled at the age of 18 to Paris to buy his first car, a Peugeot Phaeton.
 It is believed that his car was the first one in Cambridge.
 He was an aviation and motoring pioneer.
 His father gave him £6.600 that he could open one of Britain’s first car dealerships, C.S.
 Rolls & Co., in 1903.
 Charles was introduced to Henry Royce at the Royal Automobile Club by a friend, Henry Edmunds.
 Henry showed him Royce’s car.
 They agreed on 23rd December 1904 that Rolls would take all the cars the Royce could produce.
 They were branded as Rolls-Royce.
 The first Rolls-Royce was revealed at the Paris Salon shortly after that.
 In 1906 Rolls and Royce formed their official company Rolls-Royce Limited.
 He was the first Briton killed in an aeronautical accident with a powered airplane.
 He died at the age of 32.

 Famous residents of Lansdown House: